marian-babik/ipv6_flow_label/README.md

-This repository provides unofficial documentation of the IPV6 FLOWLABEL implementation in the Linux kernel together with some sample code.
+This repository provides notes on the IPV6 FLOWLABEL implementation in the Linux kernel together with references and some sample code.

 The code was tested on Fedora 33 (kernel 5.8.15-301).
 The following sysctl settings were used (see below for explanation):
 ```